build-trust/ockam-documentation/guides/use-cases/README.md

 # Use Cases

 Modern applications are distributed and have a huge number of interconnections that must trustfully exchange data.
-To [trust data-in-motion](../../#trust-for-data-in-motion), applications need end-to-end guarantees of data authenticity, integrity, and confidentiality.
-To be [private](../../#private-and-secure-by-design) and [secure-by-design](../../#private-and-secure-by-design), applications must have granular control over every trust and access decision.
+To [<mark style="color:blue;">trust data-in-motion</mark>](../../#trust-for-data-in-motion), applications need end-to-end guarantees of data authenticity, integrity, and confidentiality.
+To be [<mark style="color:blue;">private</mark>](../../#private-and-secure-by-design) and [<mark style="color:blue;">secure-by-design</mark>](../../#private-and-secure-by-design), applications must have granular control over every trust and access decision.
 Ockam allows you to add these controls and guarantees to any application.

 ## Virtually-adjacent databases